The Brand New Testament: Plot

 Ea and her apostles go to the seaside where hundreds of people have gathered to spend the last hours of their lives.
-An airplane, which happens to be carrying God under police escort, falls out of the sky and threatens to crash onto the beach and kill everyone.
-At the last moment, however, God's wife realizes that the number of apostles has grown to 18, her favorite number, explores her husband's work space, unwittingly restarts his computer, and begins to configure a new life for mankind.
-She deletes the messages that notified people of their death date.
-The airplane regains altitude and a new creation is born under a flower-filled sky.
-Victor publishes the Brand New Testament which becomes a bestseller and catapults him out of hopeless poverty into a whole new life of fame and fortune.
-God reaches Uzbekistan where he works on an assembly line manufacturing washing machines.
-He keeps on searching without success for the washing machine with the escape hatch that will take him back to his apartment.
+An airplane approaches: it's carrying the group of immigrants, including God, under police escort, and is scheduled to crash onto the beach and kill everyone according to God's own previous programming.

+In the meantime, God's wife has realized that the number of apostles has grown to 18, her favorite number, enters her husband's office and cleans up.
+In the process, the computer restarts and now invites her to take control.
+The previously scheduled death dates are overruled.

+The airplane regains altitude and the world is reset under a flower-filled sky.
+Victor's Brand New Testament is published, becomes a bestseller, and catapults him out of hopeless poverty into a new life of fame and fortune.
+God reaches Uzbekistan where he is put to work on an assembly line manufacturing washing machines.
+He frantically checks each washing machine if maybe it has an escape hatch that will take him back to his apartment.